View Michael Miller's Obituary on mydailyregister.com and share memories

-NEW HAVEN — Michael Wayne Miller, 68, of New Haven, passed away Sept.
-28, 2019 in the Emogene Dolin Jones Hospice House, Huntington.
+NEW HAVEN — Michael Wayne Miller, 68, of New Haven, West Virginia, passed away Sept.
+28, 2019 in the Emogene Dolin Jones Hospice House, Huntington, West Virginia.

 He was born on Jan.
-9, 1951, in Mason, a son of the late Ruth Katherine (McDaniel) Miller.
+9, 1951, in Mason, West Virginia, a son of the late Ruth Katherine (McDaniel) Miller.

 In addition to his mother, he was preceded in death by his sister, Sonya Bush.